Peter Monge: Awards

-He has received numerous awards including International Communication Association (ICA) president (1997-1998), ICA Fellow, ICA B Aubrey Fisher Mentorship award in 2006, National Communication Association (NCA) Distinguished Scholar in 2012, and Stephen H. Chaffee Career Achievement award in 2012, and the NCA Presidential Citation Award in 1998.
+He has received a number of awards including International Communication Association (ICA) president (1997–1998), ICA Fellow, ICA B Aubrey Fisher Mentorship award in 2006, National Communication Association (NCA) Distinguished Scholar in 2012, and Stephen H. Chaffee Career Achievement award in 2012, and the NCA Presidential Citation Award in 1998.

 He has also received the Distinguished Scholar award from the Organizational Communication and Information Systems Division of the Academy of Management, the Research Award from the Organizational Communication Division of the National Communication Association.

 In 2008 he received the Distinguished Article Award in Communication and Social Cognition and in 2009 he received the Dennis Gouran Research Award for the Best Published Article in Group Communication.
 Furthermore, Monge was awarded the Career of Outstanding Contributions Award from the Organizational Communication and Information System Division of the Academy of Management in 2012.

 Monge has presented more than a dozen top three papers at conferences over the years.
 Eight of his doctoral advisees have won dissertation of the year awards.